HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/regular-expressions.md

 ### Replacing text

-Simply replacing text can be done in several ways, even without regular expressions.
+Simple text replacement can be done in several ways, even without regular expressions.
 Take this example where we replace "hello world" to "happy world":

 ```haxe